-For the baseline algorithm, this 1st frame is flagged and not used further in the pipeline.
-An optimal version of this algorithm that corrects for this transient is under investigation.
+For the baseline algorithm, this 1st frame is flagged and not used further in the calibration pipeline.
+An enhanced version of this algorithm that corrects for this transient is under investigation.

 Last frame correction

 The MIR detectors show a transient in the last frame that is caused by the reset pattern.
-The last frame of the MIR detectors is a read-reset frame where two rows are read and then reset.
-Then the next two rows are processed in the same manner.
-The transient is caused by reset strongly changing the values in the to-be-read pixels due to the coupling between pixels.
+The last frame of the MIR detectors is a read-reset frame where 2 rows are read and then reset.
+Then, the next 2 rows are processed in the same manner.
+The transient is caused by the reset strongly changing the values in the to-be-read pixels due to the coupling between pixels.

-For the baseline algorithm, the last frame is flagged and not used further in the pipeline.
+For the baseline algorithm, the last frame is flagged and not used further in the calibration pipeline.

-An optimal version of this algorithm is under development.
+An enhanced version of this algorithm is under development.
 The amplitude of the transient seems to be well characterized by a polynomial fit to the value in the last frame itself.
-The correction under development will use polynomial parameters provided in detector specific reference files.
+The correction under development will use polynomial parameters provided in detector-specific calibration reference files.

-The MIR detectors show a non-linearity that is due to the quantum efficiency changing.
+The MIR detectors show a non-linearity that is due to changing quantum efficiency.
 This non-linearity is well fit with a low order polynomial fit versus absolute DN.
-The non-linearity is wavelength dependent at wavelengths above approximately 21 microns.
-The correction is done using the fitted polynomials whose parameters are provided by detector and wavelength specific reference files.
+The non-linearity is wavelength-dependent at wavelengths above approximately 21 μm.
+The correction is done using the fitted polynomials whose parameters are provided by detector and wavelength-specific calibration reference files.

 Anderson & Gordon 2011, PASP, 123, 1237